chris-short/devopsish.com/content/post/113/index.md

 [How to Respond to Any Crisis (IT or Otherwise) in an Organized Way](https://thenewstack.io/how-to-respond-to-any-crisis-it-or-otherwise-in-an-organized-way/) — A talk about PagerDuty's Incident Response process

-[If You Think “Digital Transformation” is About Kubernetes, You're Wrong](https://content.pivotal.io/pivotal-blog/digital-transformation-kubernetes) — People, Process, Tools.
+[If You Think "Digital Transformation" is About Kubernetes, You're Wrong](https://content.pivotal.io/pivotal-blog/digital-transformation-kubernetes) — People, Process, Tools.
 They're in that order for a reason.

 [Linux Kernel Spectre Protection Changes to Boost App Performance](https://www.bleepingcomputer.com/news/linux/linux-kernel-spectre-protection-changes-to-boost-app-performance/) — Welcome news from my choked to death eighth-gen Intel i5.